DESIGN ANALYSIS: MATCH-3

 Pattern.png

 A couple of blocks would be my answer.
-But the point is – Our brains are always searching for something relative to everything we learned till now.
+But my point is – Our brains are always searching for something relative to our prior knowledge.

-If we see something abstract, we are attracted to find some reason in it.
+If we see something abstract, we are attracted to find reason within it.

 Now what do you see in this following picture?